qyjs/ernie-bot/README.md

 # ernie-bot README ME

-This is the README for your extension "ernie-bot".
+This is the README for your extension.
 After writing up a brief description, we recommend including the following sections.

 ## Features